aequchain/aequchain.github.io/icons/pln.md

 ### What Has Been Achieved

-This plan transforms Mobicel from a **traditional smartphone assembler** into **morophone - a fully integrated, self-sufficient enterprise ecosystem** operating on Equidistributed Free Economics principles.
+This plan transforms morophone from a **traditional smartphone assembler** into **morophone - a fully integrated, self-sufficient enterprise ecosystem** operating on Equidistributed Free Economics principles.

 **Quantified Outcomes (5-Year Horizon):**